-13. Associated Safeguarding Procedures

-14. Prevention

-15. Health & Safety

-16. Associated Documents23

-17. Prevent Procedure

-Append ix 1 Further Information - Safeguarding Children in Specific Circumstances, Mental health, and support for parents/carers28

-Append ix 2 -Contact details for offsite provision

-Append ix 3 Declaration for Offsite Provision

-Append ix 4 Key local contacts for safeguarding children
+Cton 200 10 incident that has happened when an individual or organisation has used our premises for the purposes of running activities for children.
+This will cover an community group, sports associations, or service provider that runs extra-cuactivities on any of our college sites. ollege Iy urricular 14.
+Associated Safeguarding Procedures 28 18.
+Prevention 29 19.
+Health & Safety 30 20.
+Associated Documents 30 21.
+Prevent Procedure 31 Appendix 1 Further Information - Safeguarding Children in Specific Circumstan nces,37 Mental health, and support for parents/carers 37 Appendix 2 -Contact details for offsite provision 45 Appendix 3 Declaration for Offsite Provision 45 Appendix 4 Key local contacts for safeguarding children 47